Seif-Mohamed1/Data-science-boot-camp-CIS-Team-/README.md

 This repo has the data and recourses about all work shops i made in this boot camp
 - day one was an introduction to data science
-- day two was a work shop about data analysis with two project
+- day two was a workshop about data analysis with two project
 - day three will be about machine learning
 - day four will be about Deep learning